Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Data/ManageFeatures/readme.md

 ## How to use the sample

 Pick a function, then tap a location on the map to perform the function at that location.
+Available edit functions include, "Create feature", "Delete feature", "Update attribute", "Update geometry".

 ## How it works

 A `Feature` instance is added to a `ServiceFeatureTable` which then pushes that new feature to the server.
+	* When the table loads, you can get the domain to determine which options to present in your UI.
 1. Create a `ServiceGeodatabase` from a URL.
 2. Get a `ServiceFeatureTable` from the `ServiceGeodatabase`.
 3. Create a `FeatureLayer` derived from the `ServiceFeatureTable` instance.
+4. Create a Picker with four options, each representing its corresponding edit function.
+Selecting a new option should change the behavior of `GeoViewInputArgsEvent`.
-4. Create a `Feature` with attributes and a location using the `ServiceFeatureTable`.
+5. Create a `Feature` with attributes and a location using the `ServiceFeatureTable`.
-5. Add the `Feature` to the `ServiceFeatureTable`.
-6. *Apply edits* to the `ServiceGeodatabase` which will upload the new feature to the online service.
+6. *Apply edits* intended by the selected option to the `ServiceGeodatabase` upon tapping the map.
+7. After the change, update the table on the server using `ApplyEditsAsync`.

 ## Relevant API